luhhujbb/certbot-dns-01-authenticators/alicloud/README.md

 ## Configuration

-Your aliyun cli must be present and configured (either with ram credentials or ecs instance ram role)
+Your aliyun cli must be present and configured (either with ram credentials or ecs instance ram role), jq must be installed

 ## Usage